jeetsukumaran/DendroPy/doc/source/tutorial/genbank.rst

     ;
     END;

-As can be seen, by default the primary accession identifiers are set as the taxon labels.
+As can be seen, by default the taxon labels assigned to the sequences are set to the identifier used to request the sequences.
 This, and many other aspects of the character matrix generation, including annotation of taxa and sequences, can be customized, as discussed in detail below.

 Acquiring Data from GeneBank
 ============================